cooper-org/cooper/docs/source/optim.rst

 Partial optimizer instantiation
 -------------------------------

-When constructing a :py:class:`~cooper.optim.constrained_optimizer.ConstrainedOptimizer`, the ``dual_optimizer`` parameter is expected to be a :py:class:`torch.optim.Optimizer` for which the ``params`` argument has **not yet** been passed.
+When constructing a :py:class:`~cooper.optim.constrained_optimizesr.ConstrainedOptimizer`, the ``dual_optimizer`` parameter is expected to be a :py:class:`torch.optim.Optimizer` for which the ``params`` argument has **not yet** been passed.
 The rest of the instantiation of the ``dual_optimizer`` is